On the Expressivity of Persistent Homology in Graph Learning: Introduction

 \section{Introduction}

-Graph learning is a highly-active research domain in machine learning, fuelled in large parts by the \emph{geometric deep learning} paradigm as well as the resurgence of new neural network architectures for handling graph data.
+Graph learning is a highly-active research domain in machine learning, fuelled in large parts by the \emph{geometric deep learning}~\autocite{Bronstein21a, Bronstein17a} paradigm as well as the resurgence of new neural network architectures for handling graph data.
 Methods from computational topology, by contrast, have not yet been applied in this domain at large scales.
-Even though a large amount of prior work employs topological features to solve graph learning tasks~\autocite{Carriere20a, Chen21a, Hofer17, Hofer19, Hofer20, Horn22a, Rieck19b, Zhao19, Zhao20a}, a formal investigation relating expressivity in graph learning and topological machine learning is still lacking.
-We believe that this is largely driven by an issue of communication between the communities.
-This article serves to provide an introduction to topological methods for graph learning, while also proving new results about the \emph{expressivity} of topological methods in this domain.
+Even though a large amount of prior work employs topological features to solve graph learning tasks~\autocite{Carriere20a, Chen21a, Hofer17, Hofer19, Hofer20, Horn22a, Rieck19b, Yan22a, Ye23a, Zhao19, Zhao20a}, a formal investigation relating expressivity in graph learning and topological machine learning is still lacking.\footnote{ A notable exception is recent work by \textcite{Immonen23a}, which analyses the expressivity of topological methods for graph classification tasks. } We believe that this is largely a deficit in communication between the communities.
+This paper provides an introduction to topological methods for graph learning, while also showing new theoretical and empirical results about the \emph{expressivity} of topological graph learning methods.
+Here, we understand expressivity as a general concept to signify which graph properties can be captured by a method.
+This includes being aware of certain substructures in graphs~\autocite{Chen20a}, for instance, but also being able to distinguish large classes of non-isomorphic graphs~\autocite{Bouritsas23a, Joshi23a, Sato20a}.
+While graph neural networks have demonstrated substantial gains in this area, our paper focuses on topology-based algorithms, aiming to provide a better understanding of their theoretical and empirical properties.